 The model results are highly sensitive to changes in revenue and interest rate assumptions.
-Currently, revenue would need to exceed projections by slightly over \$1 billion in FY 2013 to generate any additional debt capacity.
-Above that level and thereafter through the model horizon, a one percent change, either up or down, in general tax revenues in each and every year of the model solution horizon will change the amount of annual debt capacity each and every year by approximately \$19 million.
-A variation in revenues of \$100 million per year will impact the amount of new debt that may be prudently issued each and every year by approximately \$9 million.
-If the interest rate assumption for all authorized but unissued non-GO debt is reduced to 5%, approximately \$44 million of additional annual capacity is created.
+A one percent change, either up or down, in general tax revenues in each and every year of the model horizon will change the amount of annual debt capacity each and every year by approximately \$42 million.
+A variation in revenues of \$100 million per year will impact the amount of new debt that may be prudently issued each and every year by approximately \$22 million.
+If the interest rate assumption for all authorized but unissued and incremental model debt is reduced to 5%, approximately \$31 million of additional annual capacity is created.